State capitols step up security amid new safety concerns

-State capitols across the nation stepped up security Monday, deploying National Guard units, SWAT teams and extra police officers as several legislatures convened amid heightened safety concerns following last week’s violence at the U.S. Capitol.
+(AP) — State capitols across the nation, including Michigan, stepped up security Monday, deploying National Guard units, SWAT teams and extra police officers as several legislatures convened amid heightened safety concerns following last week’s violence at the U.S. Capitol.

+The protections came as the FBI issued a bulletin warning of plans for armed protests at all 50 state capitals and in Washington ahead of President-elect Joe Biden’s Jan.
+20 inauguration.

+In Michigan, where armed demonstrators against coronavirus restrictions entered the Capitol last year, lawmakers return to session Wednesday.
+Michigan State Police confirmed to News 8 that they were amping up their presence at the capitol for the next couple of weeks, though the agency would not provide specific details about security plans.

 Washington Gov. Jay Inslee activated hundreds of National Guard troops to help state police keep order at the state Capitol and defend security fencing.
 At least two people were arrested, including a woman who, according to state police, used a recreational vehicle to block a roadway and refused to comply with orders to move.